kengcc/microservice-chat/README.md

 # Restaurant Chatbot Project with Microservices Architecture

-This project is a GF BVM real time assistant that is distributed across several microservices.
+This a demo project for a GF BVM real time assistant that is distributed across several microservices.
 The virtual assistant can answer general questions about the Group Finance, Business Value Management Unit, such as MSAP, costing, princing and reporting.

 ## Services